 - Not for very windy weather

 - The tent could use more support structure and poles – it could collapse

-- Challenging to put back in the storage bag
+- Challenging to put it back in the storage bag

 The Core Cabin Tent With Screen Room sleeps 11 people.
 It has a large floor plan making it feel like a home away from home.
 In addition, this tent has handy ground vents that allow you to fit your air conditioner.

 The tent fits three queen air mattresses with a center height of 86″.
 There is also a front screen room that you can use as a sleeping space.
-It also has closable window panels and full tent floor coverage—also a gear loft with a lantern hook and pockets to store items.
+It also has closable window panels, full tent floor coverage, and a gear loft with a lantern hook and pockets to store items.

 There is an electrical cord access port too.
 This port is fully closable when not in use.